Abdur-Siddiqui/FinalProjectRealEstateApplication/README.md

 view a booking id.

 Unfortuanlty I ran into some errors, such as my database was not working, it wasnt showing, the post, get, delete requests were not working.
+I tried using post man, to create a post request, but I kept getting an error, and cold nto figure it out.